 Action: By April 2008, the Higher Education Coordinating Board will convene a task force of representatives of the Office of Financial Management, institutions, and other stakeholders to design a performance funding demonstration project for inclusion in the 2009-11 biennial budget.

-- State funding levels adequate to meet enrollment and degree production goals 2008-20, which include adding 61,500 FTE. - Benchmarks and best practices to guide the further development of performance funding agreements in postsecondary education.
+• Benchmarks and best practices to guide the further development of performance funding agreements in postsecondary education.